 What does the term Safeguarding mean?

-Safeguarding encompases all aspects of keeping children safe and ensuring they feel safe.
+Safeguarding encompasses all aspects of keeping children safe and ensuring they feel safe.
 At Swinefleet Primary School, we are committed to to ensuring that we do our upmost to keep our children safe even if this means challenging other agencies to ensure that we support every child.
 Every member of our team has Safeguarding and First Aid training and updates to polices and Government documentation are shared with everyone including our school Governors.

 Ensuring that our site is safe and secure.